dalabarda/earthengine-api_Codes-for-Geospatial-science-data-analysis/Environmental issues - Light Pollution Assessment in Münsterland, Germany/descriptStats.md

   VIIRS_thres.push(t);
   VIIRS_thres;
   codeTry_count++;
-  t-= decrement; // this happens as long as try was executed
+  t+= decrement; // this happens as long as try was executed

 }